anjanayraina/Assignment2/README.md

 ## Assembly for Null and 0 checks
 Using assembly for null and zero checks can indeed save gas, as it allows for more direct control over the EVM and can bypass some of the overhead associated with high-level languages like Solidity

+## Owner Privileges
+The contract inherits from OpenZeppelin's `Ownable` contract, providing a secure way to handle ownership and privileged actions.
+Only the owner can register voters, add candidates, and end the voting process, centralizing certain control aspects to prevent unauthorized modifications.